moudio/appointment/README.md

 <a href="https://appointcar.netlify.app/" target="_blank" > Live version </a>

 ## Description
-This is the last capstone project I built while being a sofware developer student at Microverse.
-It's a web application where the user can create an account, browse through available cars and book cars for a date and location.
+This is the last capstone project I built while being a software developer student at Microverse.
+It's a web application where the user can create an account, browse through available cars, and book cars for a date and location.

 The web application uses React as the front-end language and Ruby on Rails as the back-end language.